 From DJI Mini 4K to DJI Mini 4 Pro ($759): when you want obstacle avoidance for more confident flying, 4K/100fps slow motion, and D-Log M for colour grading.
 The Mini 4 Pro is a significant capability upgrade over the Mini 4K for photographers who have developed their skills and want the tools to match.

-From DJI Mini 4 Pro to DJI Air 3S ($1,099): when you want a dual-camera system for compositional versatility, 46-minute flight time for longer sessions, and the air safety features of APAS 5.0.
+From DJI Mini 4 Pro to DJI Air 3S ($1,099): when you want a dual-camera system for compositional versatility, 45-minute claimed flight time for longer sessions, and the air safety features of APAS 5.0.
 The Air 3S also begins the Part 107 commercial capability range — you can use this drone professionally.

 Most drone pilots find a stable home at one of these tiers and stay there for years.
 The temptation to keep upgrading is real but the returns diminish quickly beyond the Air 3S for most use cases.
 Choose your entry point wisely, master it completely, and upgrade only when you have genuinely outgrown what your current drone can do.